emily-flambe/emily-flambe/README.md

 ### ✂️ [List Cutter](https://list-cutter.emilyflam.be)
 A web app that helps you cut lists from CSV files using user-provided filters provided in SQL-like WHERE logic. **Django** backend, **React** frontend, deployed on **AWS EC2**.

+This is NOT a CRM.... or is it?

 > [list-cutter.emilyflam.be](https://list-cutter.emilyflam.be)